 Star rating summary

-DreamHost is a great starting point for your web hosting journey, with accessible design choices and enough built-in tools to make your site launch go faster.
-The lack of free phone support is our only real gripe with the platform.
-However, while the cPanel exclusion is more of a choice than a flaw, we’d have appreciated the option to pick our control panel.
+DreamHost is a great starting point for your web hosting journey, with an accessible design and enough built-in tools to help your site launch faster.

-DreamHost received a high star rating of 4.9 because it has excellent WordPress integration, several AI-powered website creation tools, and extensive customer support.
+DreamHost received a solid star rating of 4.8 thanks to its excellent WordPress integration, several AI-powered website creation tools, and extensive customer support.

 | Decision factor | Weight | Verdict |